kawamurakazushi/presentation-react-hooks/slides.md

 ### What does Hook solve?

-React Component is great to organize large UI into small, independent, and reusuable piece.
+React Component is great to organize large UI into small, independent, and reusuable pieces.

-However, it is quite challenging to break down complex components, since the logic is **stateful** and can't be extracted to a function or another component.
+However, it is quite challenging to break down complex components, since the logic is **stateful** and can't be extracted to a function or other component.

 ---